Become a supplier with UNICEF

-UNICEF is interested in diversifying its supplier base and in finding new suppliers that can provide quality goods at competitive prices.
-By searching in the on-line UNICEF Supply Catalogue, companies can determine if they can supply products that either exactly match, or are similar to the products we procure.
-All applications to become a supplier with UNICEF must be made via the United Nations Global Marketplace (UNGM) website.
+UNICEF is interested in diversifying its supplier base and finding new suppliers that can provide quality goods at competitive prices.
+Business opportunities are posted on the United Nations Global Marketplace (UNGM), where tender notices from other UN organizations are also available.
+All applications to become a supplier with UNICEF must be made via UNGM.
+There is no charge to register as a supplier.